 For full-face rejuvenation, typical clients in their late 30s or 40s will need four to eight syringes.
 Each syringe contains 1cc of product and costs from $1,200.
 That said, the treatment is highly customised to the individual after a detailed consultation.

 Profhilo is an anti-ageing skin injectable treatment that delivers hyaluronic acid to all the layers of the skin, providing it with excellent hydration.
 It also triggers natural collagen and elastin production to improve skin elasticity.
 Due to its smooth consistency, it spreads out evenly within the skin layers without causing any lumps.

 The face, neck, décolletage (chest) and hands are the places where you can use Profhilo to firm, tighten and lift skin with minimal pain and downtime.

-During your session, topical numbing cream is applied on the skin for 20 minutes, before a fine needle is used to administer tiny amounts of Rejuran Healer under the skin.
-It can take up to four weeks to see initial results, but you should definitely notice a gradual improvement in skin elasticity, hydration and texture.
+During your session, numbing cream is applied and left for 20 minutes.
+Next, a fine needle is used to administer tiny amounts of Rejuran Healer under the skin.
+It can take up to four weeks to see initial results, but you should definitely notice gradual improvements in skin elasticity, hydration and texture.

 Angeline Yong Dermatology

 What treatment pairs well with Botox?

 Botox is great for correcting dynamic wrinkles, and it complements some of the energy-based devices we use to smoothen wrinkles and textural issues on the skin.
 These include non-ablative fractional lasers like our Picoway and Picosure hybrid fractional laser treatment, which are great for working on fine wrinkles and textural irregularities, as well as ablative fractional lasers such as our fractional CO2 laser resurfacing.